 The transition to being a renowned news source on social media isn’t just a concern for English-language publishers.
-Global publishers like EL PAÍS are innovating and creating powerful change in the newsroom.
+Global publishers like EL PAÍS are innovating too, creating powerful change in the newsroom.

 We spoke to Pilar Millán Galante, Director of Audience Development at Prisa Noticias, about their new structure for social publishing, one where everyone on the team understands its impact.

 Since changing strategy in May 2016, EL PAÍS has had a 34 percent increase in traffic from social networks.
 Despite decreasing the number of posts by 4 percent, there has been a 28 percent increase in engagement rate.